VoltRipper

 The verdict

-The Segway Dirt eBike X260 is the polished, mainstream entry into electric dirt — a refined, app-connected, retail-available bike with a genuinely useful hot-swappable battery.
-It earns a VoltRipper Score of 70/100, which tells the honest story: it's a good bike that's outclassed.
+The Segway Dirt eBike X260 is the polished, mainstream entry into electric dirt — a refined, app-connected bike with a genuinely useful hot-swappable battery.
+Buy it from remaining stock: Segway has moved on to the Xaber 300 and its own store no longer lists the X260.
+It earns a VoltRipper Score of 80/100, which tells the honest story: it's a good bike that's outclassed.
 For about $3,999 it gives you real refinement and convenience, but noticeably less power and a smaller aftermarket than the Sur-Ron and Talaria bikes it competes with.
-If you want polish and easy ownership, it delivers.
+If you want polish and you can still find one near $3,999, it delivers.
 If you want maximum capability or upgrade potential, look elsewhere.

 Who it's for — and who should skip it